kevin1158/Azure_OpenAI_Text_Summarization/README.md

 # Azure_OpenAI_Text_Summarization
 This project was done for the course big data analytics by:

-Kevin Roy
+Kevin Roy \
-Abhishek Varma
+Abhishek Varma \
-Saurabh Shete
+Saurabh Shete \

+Problem Statement :